SimIntToolkit/cpswt-core/Refactoring.md

 - state machine with multiple boolean flags instead of states (enum) and transitions
 - runtime monkey patching: TimeAdvanceRequestHandler
 - throw new RuntimeException("Invalid parameters for arrived interaction"); -- IllegalArgumentException / NullPointerException
+- non-used classes in base modules (used in _some_ examples - see SubscribedInteractionFilter)
+- InteractionRootComparator - but having references to C2WInteractionRoot (WTF: you want a "baseclass"-comparator or an "inheritedclass"-comparator??
+BUT NOT MIXED!!!
+WHERE DID YOU LEARN THE BASICS OF PROGRAMMING?????!!
+I CAN'T STAND THIS ANYMORE)
+-